apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

    Can be `snappy` or `none`.
 The value defaults to `snappy`.
 * `log_compression` : The type of compression to apply to the log records.
    Can be `snappy` or `none`.
 The value defaults to `snappy`.
+* `auto_compaction_ratio`: This ratio is used to determine when to compact the leveldb indexes.
+When you take the ratio of disk space used by the leveldb indexes to the number queue entries and it exceeds the configured `auto_compaction_ratio` then the leveldb index will be scheduled for compaction.
+   If set to 0, then auto compactions are disabled.
+The value defaults to 100.

 ### Support Platforms